NFL DFS picks, Seahawks vs. Rams: Daily Fantasy lineup advice for 'Thursday Night Football'

-NFL DFS, Seahawks vs. Rams: Top daily Fantasy picks, lineups, advice for 'Thursday Night Football'
+NFL DFS, Seahawks vs. Rams: Top daily Fantasy picks, lineups, advice, stacks for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Seattle vs. Los Angeles on 'Thursday Night Football'